Welcome to central Missouri teeming with excitement at Jefferson City capitol tours, historic Columbia campuses, incredible cuisine and more

-Pause to admire the famous Columns, once the supports for the original Academic Hall before it was destroyed in a fire and is now one of the most photographed landmarks in Missouri.
+Pause to admire the famous Columns, once the supports for the original Academic Hall before it was destroyed in a fire.
+Subsequently, it is now one of the most photographed landmarks in Missouri.
 A few blocks away is The District, where your group can sample dozens of restaurants and boutiques for an afternoon on the town.
 Local favorites include Shakespeare’s Pizza and Booches Billiard Hall, where you can taste burgers consistently ranked among the best in the U.S (it’s cash only, so plan accordingly).

-With views of Missouri River and priceless artwork inside, the Missouri State Capitol is worth a tour.
-Inside, you can study the murals of famed artist Thomas Hart Benton, see bronze statues of Lewis and Clark and even watch state government representatives in session.
+With views of the Missouri River and priceless artwork inside, the Missouri State Capitol is worth a tour.
+Once inside, you can study the murals of famed artist Thomas Hart Benton, see bronze statues of Lewis and Clark and even watch state government representatives in session.
 Your group will also want to explore the Capitol grounds and nearby downtown, home to High Street’s welcoming diners and specialty shops.

 North of the Missouri River is Fulton, an ideal destination for a day trip.
-The National Churchill Museum, where the British prime minister delivered his famous “Iron Curtain” speech in 1946, houses exhibits about his military and political career on the Westminster College campus.
-Rooms include a simulation of the London Blitz and interactive displays of the European theater during World War II, and your group will want to admire the 17th century church the museum is housed in.
+The National Churchill Museum is where the British prime minister delivered his famous “Iron Curtain” speech in 1946.
+The museum houses exhibits about his military and political career on the Westminster College campus.
+Rooms include a simulation of the London Blitz and interactive displays of the European theater during World War II.
+While touring the building, admire the 17th century church the museum is housed in.

 The quaint town of Hermann is nestled among the rolling hills along the Missouri River in countryside reminiscent of Germany’s Rhine Valley.
 Your group can wander through the charming downtown and enjoy lunch or wine tastings at Stone Hill Winery.